pettazz/pettazz.com/2023/index.md

   <h1><small>February</small></h1>

+  <p>Basic page template for the about and license pages, also the silly text to fill them in.
+Incredibly lazy today.
+No more brain for me, thanks.</p>

+  <p>This is certainly a home page, you cannot argue that.
+I do not like it.
+But at the same time I don't know how to make it something I do like.
+It feels half-assed and put together out of other page pieces as an afterthought, probably because it is.
+I think I'm gonna be pondering this one for a while.</p>

   <p>Welcome to month two of Doing Stuff, today I have added the post indices, the basic listing of all posts in each category.
 It's fine for what it is, but I think it's gonna need a little more attention before I can use the same template to fill the home page with recent posts.</p>

 </div>